starbeamjs/starbeam/packages/universal/collections/README.md

 # @starbeam/collections

-Reactive JavaScript collections and objects for Starbeam root state.
+Reactive versions of ordinary JavaScript objects and built-in collections.

-Use this package when the state you want to track is already shaped like a JavaScript `Map`, `Set`, array, or object.
-Mark that storage reactive, then keep the rest of your model as ordinary JavaScript.
+Use this package when the state you want to track is already a JavaScript `Map`, `Set`, array, or object.
+The reactive versions keep their JavaScript and TypeScript surface: `reactive.Map<K, V>()` gives you a `Map<K, V>`, `reactive.Set<T>()` gives you a `Set<T>`, and `reactive.object(value)` gives you the same object type back.

+Use normal property syntax and built-in collection APIs.
+Starbeam tracks the reads and writes underneath.

 ```sh
 pnpm add @starbeam/collections